Wertoi/Graphy/README.md

 # Graphy

 ## General Info
-Graphy allows you to write 3D texts easily in Catia V5 on complex surfaces and directions.
+Graphy allows you to write 3D texts easily in Catia V5 on complex surfaces and directions.<br />
-Text obtained can be kept as a surface or in volume but cannot be modified directly in Catia.
+Text obtained can be kept as a surface or in volume but cannot be modified directly in Catia.<br />
-Graphy only uses Generative Shape Design module; it does not need other specific Catia V5 license.
+Graphy only uses Generative Shape Design module; it does not need other specific Catia V5 license.<br />
 ![Hello World](/Images/Hello_World.png)

 From version v3.2, it has been tested with Catia V5 R19, R20 and R28.